jagheterfredrik/wallbox-pwn/README.md

 python wallbox-pwn.py
 ```

-3. After reconnecting to your wifi, you can SSH to Wallbox as root using it's IP
+3. After reconnecting to your wifi, you can SSH to Wallbox as root using its IP and the private key
 ```bash
 ssh -i id_rsa root@192.168.13.37
 ```